 Logan works with people whose ages range from 3 – adulthood, who have experienced various types of trauma, including transgenerational trauma, domestic violence, sexual abuse, traumatic grief and more.
-Logan has had great successes in reducing symptoms of trauma, anxiety and depression across ages.
+Logan has had great success in reducing symptoms of trauma, anxiety, and depression across ages.

 - Trauma-Informed Approach

 - Cognitive Behavioral Therapy

 - Trauma-Focused Cognitive Behavioral Therapy

 Logan brings an array of experiences to The Viva Center through her work as an early education School Social Worker in low-income, high-risk areas in Washington, D.C and prior clinical and advocacy work at a North Carolina Child Advocacy Center.
 At these organizations, Logan worked with diverse populations struggling with trauma at the individual and community levels.

 She was awarded the Insoo Kim Berg Award for “Outstanding Contribution to Social Work Knowledge and Practice” by her peers in 2018, and the “Community of Practice” Award by colleagues in 2019.

 Logan attended the University of North Carolina Wilmington where she received a double Bachelors in Studio Art and Psychology, and a Master’s in Social Work.
 During her Master’s, Logan specialized in solution-focused perspectives and trauma-informed approaches to therapy.
 Logan considers herself an avid learner, and she is always pursuing continued education/trainings in various treatment modalities.